Data Protection Policy

 If you visit us at our facilities

-We use video surveillance around and inside our offices to maintain the security of our clients, employees, and other visitors, as well as to protect us from theft, fraud, and property damage.
+We as well as MMG Tower use video surveillance around and inside our offices to maintain the security of our clients, employees, and other visitors, as well as to protect us from theft, fraud, and property damage.
 Therefore, when you visit us in our facilities, you may be recorded.
-All recordings are destroyed after a certain period of time and will not be used for purposes other than those described herein.
+All recordings are destroyed after a maximum period of time of 1 year and will not be used for purposes other than those described herein.
+For further information we recommend you refer to the Data Protection Policy of MMG Tower.

-If you visit us on our websites or service portals
+If you visit our Websites or Service Portals

-When you browse our websites or use our online services, we may collect technical information, such as your IP address to optimize the operation and security of our technology platforms.
 Upon entering one of our customer service portals, such as payment portals, we also collect the information that you provide to us at the time and that it is strictly necessary for it to fulfill the purpose for which it was designed, for example to transfer payment for an invoice.
 In all cases we always seek your convenience and security of your data.
+In these cases, your data will be stored for the periods established by the applicable laws and in this policy.

 When you are our supplier or tender with us, we may ask you for general information about your business, such as public registration, contact details, business references, references in the APC (for its abbreviation in Spanish), officers and any other information that is required to perform due diligence and assess the risk of a contractual relationship.